 Tell a (Curated) Story

 “The best length for a toast is about three minutes,” says Polansky.
 “It’s enough time to say what you need to say, but short enough that you’ll still have everyone’s attention when you ask them to raise their glasses to toast the happy couple.”
-Think you know what three minutes feels like?
+Think you know what three minutes feel like?
 Think again.
 “Practice reading your speech out loud (not in your head!) and time yourself,” Polansky continues.
 “If you’re a fast talker, try to slow yourself down so everyone will understand you.”
-Better to cut a few lines than to try to fit a 10 minute toast into a three minute time frame!
+Better to cut a few lines than to try to fit a 10-minute toast into a three-minute time frame!

 This may seem like a no-brainer, but it’s important to know your audience.
 “Cursing and stories about exes are totally off-limits,” says Keller.
 “Beyond that, ask yourself how each story will present the couple.
 If it sheds any negative light on either person, avoid it.”
 Continues Polansky, “Think about how close you are with the family, as well as who you know will be there.
 Will it make the groom’s great aunt uncomfortable?”

 “Anything that’s an inside joke may have been funny at the time, but no one else will understand what you’re talking about,” Keller advises.
 “Run your stories and jokes by a neutral audience to see if they are as funny as you think.”
 And remember, a little humor is fine, but this is a toast, not a roast!
 Says Polansky, “A little humor is fine, but now isn’t the time to really get into all of your friend’s antics at the bachelor party!”